10 Fun Things to Do: Food, Wine, Music & More

 Graton Resort & Casino, Rohnert Park

 This flashy, $825 million, 340,000-square-foot casino is heaven for fashionable gamblers, thanks to a dizzying array of games played in luxurious surroundings.
 Here are the stats: 3,000 slot and video poker games; more than 120 table games, like blackjack, baccarat and Pai Gow poker; a 20-table porker room; a high-limit table game room with private salons; and a high-limit slots room, with $300 pulls.

 For refreshments, Graton Resort & Casino provides three bars and lounges: the G sports bar with 42 flat-screen TVs; the Sky with a 360-degree diamond-shaped bar; and the 8, a VIP lounge in the high-limit area.

-Enjoy casual dining in three full restaurants: gourmet Italian at Tony's of North Beach; dry-aged beef and seafood at 630 Park Steakhouse; and classic American and Mediterranean cuisine at the Daily Grill.
-Or check out the eight eateries in the casino's Marketplace, offering sandwiches, pizza, burgers, sushi, tacos, barbecue, and more.
+Enjoy casual dining in four full restaurants: gourmet Italian at Tony's of North Beach; dry-aged beef and seafood at 630 Park Steakhouse; classic American and Mediterranean cuisine at the Daily Grill; and an eclectic mix of Japanese and East Asian cuisine in the Boathouse Asian Eatery.
+Or check out the seven eateries in the casino's Marketplace, offering sandwiches, pizza, burgers, sushi, tacos, barbecue, and more.

 The Barlow, Sebastopol

 There's a treasure trove of shopping, wine tasting, and dining at this 12.5-acre, 220,000-square-foot, $23.5 million culinary, art, and shopping center in Sebastopol.

 Discover the actual producers of famous cheeses like Bellwether and Laura Chenel by following the Cheese Trail through Sonoma County.

 Chart your course with the printed or online version of the official Cheese Trail map, for delights such as the Achadinha Cheese Company of Petaluma, where the 900 goats graze year-round on verdant pastures, supplemented by brewers’ grain from local breweries.

 Some of the cheesemakers on the map are open to the public on a regular basis, others are open seasonally or by appointment, and some are too busy making cheese to welcome visitors.
 Details about access to each site are listed on the map.